rameezk/blog-old/content/posts/2021-05-03--per-project-packages-using-nix-and-direnv/index.md

 - Different package versions per project e.g. you are maintaining a project that uses an old version of Node.js (like this blog, I'm lazy), but use a newer version globally on your system.
 - You don't want to pollute your global environment with packages you'll only use in an isolated project e.g. nixfmt to format *.nix files in my [dotfiles](https://github.com/rameezk/dotfiles).
-- Easy on-boarding of a new team member e.g. packages are declared in the same project are easy to install and start contributing (more details coming below).
+- Easy on-boarding of a new team member e.g. packages are declared in the same project and it is easy to install and start contributing (more details coming below).

 In the [Nix](https://nixos.org/) ecosystem, this can be achieved using [nix-shell](https://nixos.org/manual/nix/unstable/command-ref/nix-shell.html).